rails/webpacker/README.md

 Alternatively, you can run `./bin/webpack-dev-server`.
 This will launch a [Webpack Dev Server](https://webpack.github.io/docs/webpack-dev-server.html) listening on http://localhost:8080/ serving your pack files.
-It will recompile your files as you make changes.
-You also need to set `config.x.webpacker[:dev_server_host]` in your `config/environments/development.rb` to tell Webpacker to load your packs from the Webpack Dev Server.
 This setup allows you to leverage advanced Webpack features, such as [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html).